Register with Bitstamp instantly Sign up

 2. Binance

-Binance’s services run the gamut from trading to swapping, staking, saving, bot trading, and several others.
+Binance’s services run the gamut from trading to swapping, staking, saving, crypto bot trading, and several others.
 Deposits are also easy as the exchange supports several methods like bank transfers, credit/debit cards, and third-party solutions.
 Its peer-to-peer market (p2p) supports even more payment methods but not for depositing funds.
 Instead, they are used to buy cryptos directly from counterparties in the market.

 Binance supports about 62 currencies, including majors like USD, GBP, EUR, JPY, NZD, AUD, and some exotics like INR, THB, and MXN.
 The p2p marketplace allows you to buy crypto with Google Pay when transacting with USD.
 While the currencies available on the p2p market are limited to BTC, USDT, BUSD, BNB, ETH, and DAI, you can convert them to other cryptos after the initial transaction.